Exawind/nalu-wind/docs/source/theory/turbulenceModeling.rst

 variables do not apply, so that :math:`\bar{\tilde{\phi}} \ne \tilde{\phi}` and :math:`\overline{\phi''} \ne 0`.
-The Favre-filtered approach is used for all LES models in Nalu.
+The Favre-filtered approach is used for all LES models in Nalu-Wind.

 .. _theory_standard_smagorinsky_les: